 There was light; which was some bright and lucid body, peradventure like the fiery cloud in the wilderness, giving a small and imperfect light, successively moving over the several parts of the earth; and afterwards condensed, increased, perfected, and gathered together in the sun.
 9

 Poole’s speculation is subtly different from previous theologians who believed in a “repurposed light.”
-Poole did not have a fixed light source, but rather one which moved across the earth.
-So his belief was that God not only repurposed that initial light as the sun on day 4 but also that he greatly increased its power and localized it.
+Poole did not have a fixed light source, but rather one that moved across the earth.
+So his belief was that God not only repurposed that initial light as the sun on day four but also that he greatly increased its power and localized it.
 Once again, we need to remember that Genesis 1:16 states that God made the sun (and moon) and placed them in the expanse (or firmament).
 This seems to make any type of repurposed light source less plausible than a specifically created one.

 Though it is not a problem for God to take previously used material and do something else with it, there is a problem in that we are given no indication that this was the case with the original light source material.
 The material might still exist or may not exist from an initial source.
-But the sun, moon, and stars were made uniquely on day 4 and set into place.
-It is not a problem for God to create these in an ex nihilo fashion on day 4.
+But the sun, moon, and stars were made uniquely on day four and set into place.
+It is not a problem for God to create these in an ex nihilo fashion on day four.

 God created a fixed and localized light source in the heaven in reference to which the rotating earth passed through the same kind of day/night cycle as it has since the creation of the sun.10

 The second heaven of outer space was totally empty and therefore dark until a temporary localized astronomic light was created to begin the day/night cycle.11